Copyright © 2015-2026 Michael P. Loucks

 "Is that what happened in 1929?"
 Keiko asked.

 "A lot happened in 1929, but the biggest problem was speculation with borrowed funds, either on margin or from banks, on the belief that the market would go up forever.
 Right before the crash, British investor Clarence Hatry and some associates were jailed for fraud and forgery, which created a crisis of confidence.
-Markets became extremely volatile, with wild swings in prices.
+Markets became extremely volatile, with wild price swings.

 "Then, on Black Thursday, October 24, 1929, the market dropped about 10%, and trading was so heavy that quotes were delayed, and almost nobody knew the value of their positions during the trading day.
 Leading investors tried to offset the problem by buying shares at inflated prices, but margin calls -- that is, a requirement to add money to an account against which you've borrowed to buy stock -- increased, forcing many people to sell when they couldn't come up with the funds.